genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. _FASTX-Toolkit: http://hannonlab.cshl.edu/fastx_toolkit/

-"Trim Reads to Fixed Length" application is helpful when you want to obtain reads of a specific length (regardless of the quality).
+Trim Reads to Fixed Length application is helpful when you want to obtain reads of a specific length (regardless of the quality).

 ..
 TODO Add info about Merge Raw Reads application (the one without UI)